svikashk/agile/agile/kanban-setup-and-implementation.md

 parent: Kanban - An Introduction | Agile Library
 parent_page_title: Kanban
 nav_order: 3
 description: Implementing Kanban?
-Here is a best practice on how to set it up and implement within your team.
+Here is a best practice on how to set up Kanban and implement it within your team.
 permalink: kanban/setup-and-implementation/
 author: Vidarth Jaikrishnan
 Date: September 18, 2019
 publisher: Zepel
 ---

-## Setting Up And Implementing Kanban
+# Setting Up And Implementing Kanban
 {: .fs-9 .no_toc }

 ---